 What Does ‘Organic’ Mean?

-1. When packaged products indicate they are “made with organic ….”, this means they contain at least 70% organically produced ingredients.
+- When packaged products indicate they are “made with organic …,” this means they contain at least 70% organically produced ingredients.
 Yep, it’s not 100%.

-3. No prohibited substances have been applied for at least 3 years.
+- No prohibited substances have been applied for at least 3 years.
 Prohibited substances include most (but not all) synthetic fertilizers and pesticides.

-What Organic Does NOT mean
+What Organic Does NOT Mean

-Let’s take a look at why blindly following an ‘Organic’ label might lead us towards a poor food choice.
+Let’s take a look at why blindly following an ‘Organic’ label might lead us toward a poor food choice.
 We spoke to a sprout farmer recently at Union Square who is not organic because he treats his produce with chlorine before sprouting it.
 Why?
-Because there is an e. coli risk on the raw sprouts he sells.
+Because there is an E. coli risk on the raw sprouts he sells.
 He could sell you ‘Organic’ sprouts if that’s what you really wanted, but he’s doing you a favor by not doing so.

-Less than 5% of the produce sold at NYC’s Union Square market is in fact certified organic.
+Less than 5% of the produce sold at NYC’s Union Square market is certified organic.
 Many of the farmers we’ve spoken to there have indicated that getting the organic certification would mean inferior product quality.
 There would, for example, be more blotches and bumps on the apples.
 Consumers are generally unwilling to buy ‘ugly’ produce.
-So if we say we want organic, but then decline to purchase the apple with bumps all over it, aren’t we contradicting ourselves?
+So if we say we want organic but then decline to purchase the apple with bumps all over it, aren’t we contradicting ourselves?

 Should You Be Eating Organic?